This article will help you figure out which Instant Pot is best for your needs with easy comparison charts.

 It is my favourite kitchen appliance by far.
 I used to love my slow cooker, but now the pressure cooker has taken over as my favourite small kitchen appliance.

-I love using my pressure cooker to quickly cook roasts, soups, stew, broth, desserts, and so much more.
+You can quickly cook a variety of low-carb and keto Instant Pot recipes.
+You can cook roasts, soups, stew, broth, desserts, and so much more.
 I don't cook everything in my Instant Pot, but there are so many excellent uses for it I have found that they are a worthwhile investment and I use it 1-2 times a week.

 What Size Pressure Cooker is Best for Me?